-The last PMU (pregnant mare’s urine) facility operating in N. America — in Canada — is reportedly closing down.
+The last of the PMU (pregnant mare’s urine) facilities operating in N. America in Canada are reportedly closing down according to an anonymous source.
 This has been a long time coming.

 China is also where most of the world’s pregnant mare’s urine farms are.